-Implementing security measures to protect any property against theft or vandalism is important, but it’s especially necessary for unoccupied homes.
-After all, the lack of a physical presence on your vacant property makes it far more likely to be targeted by thieves, vandals or squatters.
-There are a number of effective security measures that you […]
+Implementing security measures to protect your unoccupied house against theft or vandalism is important.
+After all, the lack of a physical presence on your vacant property makes it far more likely to be targeted by thieves.

 Unoccupied House Insurance – Your Policy Duties